 The MBTI interprets the INTJ subtypes with help from the Enneagram by overlaying the MBTI’s definition of personality over the nine Enneagram archetypes.
 The MBTI defines and categorizes sixteen personality types based on dominant functions set across four psychological dichotomies.
 The MBTI bases its results on the idea that personality is innate, while the Enneagram looks at how personality is formed in response to life’s traumas.

 The MBTI and Enneagram theories conflict so our analysis serves as an example of how the personality systems can converge.
 Identifying MBTI-Enneagram subtypes creates a well-rounded personality profile with clear indications of how a healthy personality can develop.
 Two personality experts support the concept of MBTI-Enneagram personality types.
-First, Eugene Kaluzniacky covers the idea in his book, Managing Psychological Factors in Information Systems Work.
-And second, Pat Wyman broaches MBTI and Enneagram cross-compatibility in her book, Three Keys to Self-Understanding.
+Firstly, Eugene Kaluzniacky covers the idea in his book, Managing Psychological Factors in Information Systems Work.
+Secondly, Pat Wyman broaches MBTI and Enneagram cross-compatibility in her book, Three Keys to Self-Understanding.

 Which INTJ Enneagram type is better for relationships?

 The INTJ Enneagram Type 5w4 is better for relationships in a romantic sense.
 Masterminds with Enneatype 5w4 are sensitive, in tune with their emotions, and desire to better understand romance and their partners’ needs.
 The stronger the wing to the Type 4, the more romantic the INTJ is.
 However, the most romantic INTJ subtype, before considering the presence of wings and growth lines, is the Type 4 INTJ.
 The Individualist is sensitive and, as far as the hyper-logical INTJ is concerned, knows the most about romance.